JakeSimmens/dice-game/README.md

   <img src="images/screenshot.png" width="500" title="Risk Dice">
 </p>

 This project takes the dice battle element from the strategy board game Risk and implements it in a digital format.
-The primary focus of this project is implementing JavaScript classes.
+The primary focus was to implement the game using JavaScript classes.
 After finishing a read through of the Clean Code book, refactoring and descriptive variable names are a strong focus in the code also.

+My primary take away from this work was comparing the use of JavaScript classes with modules.
+Modules having the power to keep data and methods private is a big advantage.
+For reusing code in the future, it's easier to think through various use cases when we are able to limit access points into a set of code.

+I choose to avoid using a CSS framwork to focus on using pure CSS for the design.
+The use of a color wheel site, Canva, made the process easier.
+However, my eye is more gifted looking at algorithms than making pages look attractive with a variety of colors.

 ### Built With